MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_attack_cooldown.md

 ---
 author: mammerla
-ms.author: mikeam
+ms.author: v-jimseaman
 title: Entity Documentation - minecraft:attack_cooldown
 ms.prod: gaming
 ---

 # Entity Documentation - minecraft:attack_cooldown

 `minecraft:attack_cooldown` adds a cooldown to an entity.
-The intention of this cooldown is to be used to prevent the entity from attempting to acquire new attack targets.
+The intention of the cooldown is to prevent the entity from attempting to acquire new attack targets.

 ## Parameters